-Discontinuation of Galaxy Note 7 isn’t brining good news for Samsung – the latest in the news is Oculus.
-The Virtual Reality device maker announced that it has pulled support from its Gear VR headset.
-The move comes after Samsung displayed message that it will stop producing Galaxy Note 7, once flagship device in the Galaxy series.
+Discontinuation of Galaxy Note 7 isn’t bringing good news for Samsung – the latest in the news is Oculus.
+The Virtual Reality device maker announced that it had pulled support from its Gear VR headset.
+The move comes after Samsung displayed a message that it will stop producing Galaxy Note 7, once the flagship device in the Galaxy series.

-Now Facebook-owned company is carrying a same message as Oculus that its removing support for all Note 7 devices.
-The Samsung handset has been caching on fire with the phone battery so the Korean tech giant is now advising owners of the Note 7 not to power up the phablet as it confirmed it had ceased production of the device.
+Now Facebook-owned company is carrying the same message as Oculus that it’s removing support for all Note 7 devices.
+The Samsung handset has been catching on fire with the phone battery, so the Korean tech giant is now advising owners of Note 7 not to power up the phablet as it confirmed it had ceased production of the device.

-Oculus is more dependent upon Samsung more than any other technology provider since Gear VR is intimately tied to Samsung.
-Since the Note 7 is fading away users can use Samsung’s replacement policy to get compatible handset.
+Oculus is more dependent upon Samsung than any other technology provider since Gear VR is intimately tied to Samsung.
+Since Note 7 is fading away, users can use Samsung’s replacement policy to get a compatible handset.